chaolinhan/chaolinhan/README.md

 Currently a backend programmer.
 Previously a math and HPC student.

-🔭 I’m currently working in the IT industries
+🔭 I’m currently working in the IT industry, specifically data storage

 🌱 I’m currently learning to live a good schedule